-How to Make Fresh Cut Flowers Last Longer (Up to 20 Days!)
+How to Keep Flowers Lasting Longer (Up to 20 Days!)

 Why Do Cut Flowers Die So Fast?

-Most flowers last only 4-7 days, but with the right care, you can extend their beauty for 20 days or more.
-The key?
+Most flowers last only 4–7 days—but with the right care, you can extend their life to 20 days or more.
+The secret?
 Hydration, nutrients, and a little science.

 Image Suggestion: Side-by-side comparison of flowers at Day 1 vs. Day 20 using Flower Boosters.